pyeventsourcing/esdbclient/README.md

 the leader.
 In this case, the client will reconnect to the current leader.
 After reconnecting, the failed operation will be retried.

-The `@retrygrpc` decorator retries operations that have failed due to a deadline being reached (so that the operation times out), and in case the server throws an exception when handling a client request.
+The `@retrygrpc` decorator selectively retries gRPC operations that have failed due to a timeout, network error, or server error.
+It doesn't retry operations that fail due to bad requests that will certainly fail again.

 Please also note, the aspects not covered by the reconnect and retry decorator behaviours have to do with methods that return iterators.
 For example, consider